nullserve/faaskit/README.md

 }
 ```

-It's prett simple to get started making your own middleware.
+It's pretty simple to get started making your own middleware.
 If you're not sure, open an issue in github and ask!

 Happy Coding!